tangjm/data-engineering-notes/SQL/notes/null_functions.md

 NULLIF(value1, non_null_value)

 -- If value1 is NULL, then COALESCE will return the non_null_value.
--- If value1 is the non_null_value, it's not NULL, and so NULLIF will return NULL.
+-- If value1 is the non_null_value, then it's not NULL, and so NULLIF will return NULL.
 ```

 In short: